devolart/rclone-index/README.md

 ## Environment variables
 1. `CONFIG_URL`

 Raw rclone config URL.
-You can use https://gist.github.com, create a hidden gist, paste your rclone.conf content, save it, and copy the raw URL of that gist.
+You can use https://gist.github.com, create a secret gist, paste your rclone.conf content, save it, and copy the raw URL of that gist.

 2. `PORT` (Optional)